 Photo by Coco McCabe

 I am a working mother of two young daughters and an immigrant to the United States based in Cambridge, Massachusetts.
-My mindfulness meditation teaching stems from an aspiration to create a kinder, wiser, and more inclusive, sustainable world for all who live in it.
+My mindfulness meditation teaching and IFS work stems from an aspiration to create a kinder, wiser, and more inclusive world for all who live in it.

 To learn more about my meditation journey, please read my story →

 Born and raised in Mumbai, India, I grew up immersed in diverse religious and secular traditions, and this inspired my inquiry into meditation.
 When I arrived at the Cambridge Insight Meditation Center (CIMC) in 2009, it was love at first breath.
-I have over 15 years of combined meditation and yoga training, including extensive silent retreat experience in the Early Buddhist tradition at the Insight Meditation Society, advanced trauma-sensitive mindfulness certification through David Treleavan, and training through Mindful Schools.
-I hold a Master of Arts in Mass Communications from the Walter Cronkite School of Journalism & Telecommunications at Arizona State University (ASU).
+I have over 15 years of meditation training, including extensive silent retreat experience in the Early Buddhist Vipassana tradition at the Insight Meditation Society, advanced trauma-sensitive mindfulness certification through David Treleavan, and Level 1 training through the Internal Family Systems Institute as an IFS Practitioner.
+I was selected as an IFS Leadership Fellow in the first cohort by the Foundation for Self Leadership from 2022-2023.
+I hold a MA in Mass Communications from the Walter Cronkite School of Journalism & Telecommunications at Arizona State University, and am currently in an M.Ed program to become a Licensed Mental Health Counselor at Cambridge College.

-In addition to my corporate and university teaching, I am committed to sharing mindfulness with underserved and underrepresented populations, such as immigrants, people of color, non-native English speakers, and economically disadvantaged people.
+My current work integrates mindfulness, 12-step recovery, and Internal Family Systems as a way to heal intergenerational trauma and transform structures of internal and external oppression.
+In addition to my corporate and university teaching, I am committed to sharing mindfulness with the marginalized and underrepresented, such as immigrants, people of color, and the economically disadvantaged.
 As a young woman in India, I saw firsthand the ravages of poverty and many injustices and inequities.
-My prior work teaching at a school for slum children in Mumbai, mentoring Navajo and Hopi students at ASU, and working on media relations for flood relief efforts in Haiti and a microfinance program in Mali, West Africa for Oxfam America honed my aspiration to ease the pain of others.
-I bring this sensibility to my mindfulness teaching in several organizations, such as the Cambridge Health Alliance’s Center for Homicide Bereavement, the Cambridge Community Learning Center, and other local non-profits.
+My prior work includes teaching at a school for slum children in Mumbai, mentoring Navajo and Hopi students at ASU, and working on flood relief efforts in Haiti and a microfinance program in Mali, West Africa.
+I bring this sensibility to my mindfulness teaching, such as working with elders at the Cambridge Public Library, the Cambridge Health Alliance, and other local non-profits.
+I work with individuals 1-1 as a spiritual counselor or as an IFS practitioner as well.